manuelvanrijn/ContentChanged/README.md

 ## What does it do

-Basically it gets the html of a url and compares it with the html fetched x ms later.
+Basically it gets the html of a url and compares it with the html fetched x ms before.
 If the content is different, you'll be notified.

 ## Screenshot